BenCuff/github-pages-test/docs/data-vis.md

 ### Limiting the number of categories

 If multiple variables or categories of a single variable are measured on the same scale, a chart can be a useful way of comparing between them.
 However, as the number of variables on a single chart increases, charts can easily become cluttered and hard to read.
-Presenting more than four lines on a line chart can be done, but it often results in the chart becoming too cluttered [1], so we advise that charts should not contain more than four categories unless there is a clear statistical justification.
-This is best practice for all types of charts, including line charts, stacked bar charts, and clustered bar charts [1].
+Presenting more than four lines on a line chart can be done, but it often results in the chart becoming too cluttered, so we advise that charts should not contain more than four categories unless there is a clear statistical justification.
+This is best practice for all types of charts, including line charts, stacked bar charts, and clustered bar charts.

 {% capture card_content_25 %}
 Example 27: Daily test positivity rates in June for an infectious disease, UK, 2019 to 2024